Azure/aca-landing-zone-accelerator/docs/design-areas/networking.md

 * Use Private Link to secure network connections and use private IP-based connectivity to other managed Azure services used that support Private Link, such as Azure Storage, Azure Container Registry, Azure SQL Database, and Azure Key Vault.
 * All endpoints for the solution (internal and external) should only accept TLS encrypted connections (HTTPS).
 * For internet-facing and security-critical, internal-facing web applications, use a web application firewall with the ingress controller.
 Azure Application Gateway and Azure Front Door both integrate the Azure Web Application Firewall to protect web-based applications.
+* For internal DNS resolution, create a Private DNS Zone for the Azure Container Apps Environment and link it to all virtual networks that need to resolve the name.
+For Azure Landing Zone environments, this may also mean linking this zone to the Hub network.

 ## References